cctansh/BED2024Apr_P05_T1/README.md

 DO NOT COMMIT NODE AND BOOTSTRAP FILES

+check the dbConfig file, and set up the same user/password in ur sql server app, referring to wk4 tutorial. alternatively, change the dbConfig to match ur user and password, but DO NOT EVER COMMIT IT

 footer and quiz pages have been taken directly from previous assignment, please remember to update them to fit

 everyone does their functions/pages as indicated in checkpoint 1